estuaryoss/katacoda-scenarios/estuary-stack/step6.md

 Let's access the agent through the deployer's net:
 `curl -H Token:None http://[[HOST_IP]]:8083/docker/container/$DEPLOYMENT_AGENT/about | json_pp`{{execute}}

-You can now see in the browser the new service registred in Eureka with the name having the deployment hash.
+You can now see in the browser the new service registered in Eureka with the name having the deployment hash.
 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/eureka